mcgill-comp520-2013/mcgill-comp520-2013.github.io/index.markdown

 ---

 # News
+* The final will be about :
+    * typecheking
+    * code generation
+    * static analysis
+    * garbage collection
+    * optimization
 * The final is Friday 13th December, 9AM (last 3 hours)
 * The coursepack is available, [you can order it](https://www.bookstore.mcgill.ca/comp-520-compiler-design-1)